 When is the University required to speak to the police or undertake an action?

-What happens if I make a formal complaint to UniSC?
+What happens if I make a formal report to UniSC?

-If you would like an investigation to occur, or for there to be formal action taken against the accused, a formal complaint process is required.
+If you would like the university to take formal action taken against the respondent (the person accused), a formal report is required.

-(Please note: you do not need to make a formal complaint to be provided with adjustments, confidential support and counselling, or safety planning).
+(Please note: you do not need to make a formal report to be provided with adjustments, confidential support and counselling, or safety planning).

 - Your complaint will be provided to the Office of the Deputy-Vice Chancellor (Academic), where a decision will be made about the best way to manage your complaint.